Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Introduction

 Our proposed method has two benefits.
 Firstly, our method is \emph{model-free}.
-Since we do not learn a model, we can escape the curse of dimensionality, while dealing with high-dimensional instance would cause issues such as overfitting if we were to train a model.
-High dimensionality may cause inefficiency for other Bayes error estimation methods due to divergence estimation.
+Since we do not learn a model, we can escape the curse of dimensionality, while dealing with high-dimensional instances would cause issues such as overfitting if we were to train a model.
+High dimensionality may cause performance deterioration for other Bayes error estimation methods \citep{berisha2016tsp, noshad2019arxiv} due to divergence estimation.
 We experimentally show how our method can more accurately estimate the Bayes error than baselines that utilize instances and soft labels.
 Our model-free method is also extremely fast since we do not have any hyperparameters to tune nor a function model to train.

 The second benefit is a more practical one: our method is completely \emph{instance-free}.
 Suppose our final goal is to estimate the Bayes error instead of training a classifier.
 In that case, we do not need to collect instance-label pairs, and it may be less costly to collect soft/uncertainty labels without instances.
 Dealing with instances can cause privacy issues, and it can be expensive due to data storage costs especially when they are high-dimensional or can come in large quantities.
 It may lead to security costs to protect instances from a data breach.
 As an example of an instance-free scenario, we can consider doctors who are diagnosing patients by inspecting symptoms and asking questions, without explicitly collecting or storing the patients' data in the database.
 In this scenario, the hospital will only have the decisions and confidence of doctors, which can be used as soft labels.